Get Going Guide (2026)

 Why the Preliminary Conference Matters

-• Creates momentum when private talks stall
+• It creates momentum when private talks stall.

 What Happens at the Conference

-• Case overview: Attorneys outline the main issues—custody, support, property
+• Case overview: Attorneys outline the main issues, custody, support, property.

-• Discovery schedule: Judge sets deadlines for tax returns, bank statements, appraisals, etc.
+• Discovery schedule: Judge sets deadlines for tax returns, bank statements, appraisals, etc. to be submitted.

 Duration: A PC typically lasts 1–2 hours, but plan for half a day.